Early Middle Ages: Migration Period

-Byzantine Empire
+Eastern Roman Empire

 The death of Theodosius I in 395 was followed by the division of the empire between his two sons.
 The Western Roman Empire disintegrated into a mosaic of warring Germanic kingdoms in the 5th century, effectively making the Eastern Roman Empire in Constantinople the Greek-speaking successor to the classical Roman Empire.
-To distinguish it from its predominantly Latin-speaking predecessor, historians began referring to the empire as "Byzantine", after the original name of Constantinople, Byzantium.
-Despite this, the inhabitants of the Byzantine Empire continued to regard themselves as Romans, or Romaioi, until the fall of Constantinople to the Ottoman Empire in 1453.
+The inhabitants continued to regard themselves as Romans, or Romaioi, until the fall of Constantinople to the Ottoman Empire in 1453.
+Despite this, to distinguish it from its predominantly Latin-speaking predecessor, historians began referring to the empire as "Byzantine", after the original name of Constantinople, Byzantium.

-The Eastern Roman or "Byzantine" Empire aimed to retain control of the trade routes between Europe and the Orient, which made the Empire the richest polity in Medieval Europe.
+The Eastern Roman or "Byzantine" Empire aimed to retain control of the trade routes between Europe and the Orient, which made the Empire the richest polity in medieval Europe.
 Making use of their sophisticated warfare and superior diplomacy, the Byzantines managed to fend off assaults by the migrating barbarians.
 Their dreams of subduing the Western potentates briefly materialized during the reign of Justinian I in 527–565.
 Not only did Justinian restore some western territories to the Roman Empire, including Rome and the Italian peninsula itself, but he also codified Roman law (with his codification remaining in force in many areas of Europe until the 19th century) and commissioned the building of the largest and most architecturally advanced edifice of the Early Middle Ages, the Hagia Sophia.
 However, his reign also saw the outbreak of a bubonic plague pandemic, now known retroactively as the Plague of Justinian.
 The Emperor himself was afflicted, and within the span of less than a year, an estimated 200,000 Constantinopolites—two out of every five city residents—had died of the disease.

 Justinian's successors Maurice and Heraclius confronted invasions by the Avar and Slavic tribes.
 After the devastations by the Slavs and the Avars, large areas of the Balkans became depopulated.
 In 626 Constantinople, by far the largest city of early medieval Europe, withstood a combined siege by Avars and Persians.
 Within several decades, Heraclius completed a holy war against the Persians, taking their capital and having a Sassanid monarch assassinated.
 Yet Heraclius lived to see his spectacular success undone by the Muslim conquests of Syria, three Palaestina provinces, Egypt, and North Africa which was considerably facilitated by religious disunity and the proliferation of heretical movements (notably Monophysitism and Nestorianism) in the areas converted to Islam.